MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/universe.md

 4. To save your updates, select **Apply**.

 ### Delete an element

+Deleting an element will remove all insights based on that element and it can't be undone.
+Re-creating the element treats it as a new element.

 1. In the left navigation select **Universe**.
 2. Select an element from the list.